 Conversation Insights

-My story leading an enterprise dashboard design project for RozieAI that improved operational efficiency and helped secure renewed contract with clients.
+My story leading an enterprise data analytics product design project for RozieAI that improved operational efficiency and helped secure renewed contract with clients.

 Role